Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- Promote the `ChatRooms` to be a `Supervisor` instead of being a `GenServer`
-- handle the welcome message in the `ChatRoom` itself and not in the `websocket_controller`
+- Handle the welcome message in the `ChatRoom` itself and not in the `websocket_controller`
 - Change the format of the response for other tests (add the room name)
 - Improve the way we make assertion on received messages (e.g.